aridoza/foundational-java/Concurrency/concurrency1.md

 ### Using Anonymous Inner Classes

-There's another common idiom you should be aware of for creating threads using the `Runnable` interface: using **anonymous inner classes**.
+There's another common concept you should be aware of for creating threads using the `Runnable` interface: using **anonymous inner classes**.
 We won't be looking at this approach in much detail, but you'll see the syntax in your development work, so you should be aware of it.

 The idea behind anonymous inner classes is that we shouldn't need to assign a name to a class that we're only ever going to use once in a limited context.
-For such cases, Java allows you to create anonymous inner classes, which are declared and used in-line, without having to name them.
+For such cases, Java allows you to create anonymous inner classes, which are declared and used in-line without having to name them.

 > Aside: You may have seen anonymous functions in a language like JavaScript.
 The motivation for doing so here is exactly the same.

-In our second thread example, we created a new class called `TimeRunnable` and then instantiated it, and passed in that instance to the `Thread` class.
+In our second thread example, we created a new class called `TimeRunnable` and instantiated it, then passed in that instance to the `Thread` class.

 Contrast this code, which uses an anonymous inner class, to the previous `TimeRunnable` version: